ni/nimble/packages/nimble-components/src/table/specs/table-column-width-hld.md

 #### **Interactive visual states**

 Consult the [design document](https://xd.adobe.com/view/5b476816-dad1-4671-b20a-efe796631c72-0e14/) for details on the column divider appearance states, as well as the cursor appearance while hovering over a divider.
-Note that we shouldn't alter the appearance of the mouse cursor if hovering over a divider between two non-resizable columns.
+If a user hovers over a column that is not resizable, no dividers will be shown.

 #### **Mobile considerations**